jack-builds/aced-mvp/README.md

 ![License](https://img.shields.io/badge/License-Custom_Personal_Use-orange?style=for-the-badge)
 ![Tech](https://img.shields.io/badge/AI-Gemini_2.5_Flash-blue?style=for-the-badge&logo=google-gemini)

-**Aced** is a sophisticated Minimum Viable Product (MVP) designed to streamline the study process.
-Using Google's Gemini 2.5 Flash model, it transforms dense study guides into structured, actionable learning plans.
+**Aced** is a SaaS designed to streamline the study process.
+Using Google's Gemini 2.5 Flash model, it transforms dense study guides into structured, efficient learning plans.

 ---

 ## 📢 Project Status Notice
 > **Note from the Founder:** As of May 2026, Aced is no longer being actively maintained.
 Due to the high costs of AI API credits and personal time constraints, I have decided to transition this project to Open Source.
-I hope the code serves as a helpful resource for other developers exploring AI integration. **o7**
+I hope the code serves as a helpful resource for other developers exploring AI integration.

 ---